Telesia/pop_goes_the_weasel/TESTING.md

 ### User Stories

+Please note: some of the user stories are duplicated in my README.md between first time and registered users so I have presented the test screenshot once in either test case.

 First Time User:
 1. be able to read cockney words and rhyming slang phrases

 <img src="static/testing/FTU_1.png" width="500">

 2. be able to register for an account

 <img src="static/testing/FTU_2.png" width="500">

 3. enjoy the experience of entering a website that is informative and understand the main aims of the site

 <img src="static/testing/FTU_3.png" width="500">

 4. be able to instinctively navigate the website to find the information required efficiently.